 Within the Report card, there are three kinds of data sets: actual (from Xero/QuickBooks), forecast only, and both forecast and actual.
 FUTRLI is the best solution for true advisory, as it shows the past, present and future in one place.
 You can duplicate any card onto any board (or duplicate a board for that matter!) and flip the data into looking forwards or backwards in a couple of clicks.
 This means there’s no need to create the KPIs or display options again.

-Now you’ve set up your board and some cards, let’s play with how you present the data.
+Now let’s play with how you present the data.
 You can have a chart, table, or combination of the two.
 If you have multiple KPIs to monitor, with different data types (eg currency, percentage, margins), you can choose which type would suit which display option.

 If you need to work row by row, hit the chart icon and select one.
 Whichever chart you choose will then be displayed on the row.
 Update all rows to display the same type of chart by selecting the tick box at the top.
 You have the option of displaying transactional or cumulative data.
 The pencil icon will allow you to edit the formula (KPI) you’ve created or selected.

 This is certainly the most exciting step, and might well be the quickest.
 Head to the scenarios section and hit ‘New’.
 From here, enter your settings and info, and match your accounts payable, receivable and your main bank account – and remember to press save.
 On your new scenario page, choose last year’s actuals and ‘Quick create’, then press ‘Build’.
 You’ve now got a two-year forecast based on last year’s actual P&L data.

 You can now make another scenario with more realistic payment days, to illustrate a simple cash flow projection.
 Simply leave the scenario you’ve made with the ‘Back’ button, hit ‘New’ again and this time last year’s actuals and ‘Advanced create’.
 Name it, turn off every account category, and enter your figures.
 They’ll be separated into cost of sales and expenses.
 Now hit ‘Build’.
 This gives you a more realistic forecast.